EstusDev/Estus/README.md

 A highly scalable, asynchronous, non-blocking scientific library

 ### estus-optimization
-A global numerical optimization algorithm that handles large dimensional (1000 dimensions +) problems
+A global numerical optimization algorithm that handles large dimensional problems

 ### estus-distribution
 Probablity distribution functions that are inspired by R (dpqr)